serenayj/PyrEval/README.md

 3. Stanford CoreNLP System[6], see download https://stanfordnlp.github.io/CoreNLP/index.html.
 4. Python Pacakges: nltk, glob, sklearn, bs4, lxml, numpy, scipy, networkx, statistics

-## Raw texts
+## Data Requirement
-At the very beginning, you need to split your raw text into one sentence per line.
-There are three folders for you to place your raw texts.
-- Preprocess/wise_crowd_summaries: the folder for model(referenced) summaries
-- Preprocess/peer_summaries: the folder for the summaries you want to score
+4 to 5 human-written summaries in plain text files (referred throughout as “wise crowd” summaries); any number of summaries to score (referred throughout as “peer” summaries)

 ## Components and Directories
 This package contains two major components: Build the pyramid and Score the peer summaries by the pyramid.